 Sintama's father has two wives and a total of 10 children, and his whole family is extremely poor.
 When Sintama received an MGEF scholarship, only two of her siblings had enrolled in school, and her three sisters had already been married off.
 This would have been Sintama's fate as well, but, instead, she attended Baraka Oontoyie Girls Secondary School, and she is now attending the University of Nairobi to pursue a Diploma in International Studies.

-Regina's father does not believe in educating girls, and planned to marry her off in 2010, when she was only 12 years old.
-Regina desperately wanted to go to school, and ran away several times, only to be brought back home under threat that both she and her mother would be sent away forever.
-However, with the help of an aunt and an MGEF board member, her wish finally came true.
-At age 12, she enrolled in school for the first time.
+Regina's father does not believe in educating girls and arranged for her marriage in 2010, when she was only 12 years old.
+Regina desperately wanted to go to school and ran away from home several times, only to be brought back home under the threat that both she and her mother would be sent away forever.
+However, with the help of an aunt and an MGEF board member, her dream of an education finally came true.
+At age 12, Regina enrolled in school for the first time under MGEF's sponsorship.

-Roda is one of ten children from her father's two wives.
-Both of Roda's parents died when she was 13, leaving her and her siblings in the care of family members.
-Roda moved to her elderly grandmother's home, where she was able to complete primary school.
-However, her grandmother cannot afford secondary school fees.
-Determined to help, Roda's grandmother sought assistance from MGEF.
-Her application was approved, and Roda began Form 1 in February 2013.
+Rhoda is one of ten children from her father's two wives.
+Both of Rhoda's parents died when she was 13, leaving her and her siblings in the care of family members.
+Rhoda moved to her elderly grandmother's home, where she was able to complete primary school.
+However, her grandmother could not afford secondary school fees.
+Determined to continue Rhoda's education, her grandmother sought assistance from MGEF.
+Her application was approved, and Rhoda began Grade 9 in February 2013.